 There are many important roles in film making, but only a few are visible to the public eye.
 As the screenwriter is responsible for a film’s dialogue, the storyboard artist is responsible for the layout of many key scenes in a film.
+You can get lucky and win an opportunity, like when you play games online on a live casino review website .
 I had a chance to speak with David Russell, an artist who got his start working as a Storyboard Artist on Star Wars: Return of the Jedi and has influenced many significant films since then.

 Mr. Russell, thank you so much for your time today.
 It’s quite an honor to be speaking with someone who had a part in the production of Star Wars: Return of the Jedi with me being a huge Star Wars fan.

 Thank you so much.
 I’m a huge Star Wars fan, too.
 I was standing in line with my friends back in ’77 to see Star Wars, and then eagerly lining up again and again and again.
 You can imagine my feelings when I began working on Return of the Jedi…just unbelievable.

 Well that’s quite a film to start on, how did you ever get the opportunity to work on that film?